-ARSAC advises government on the certification of doctors and dentists who want to use radioactive medicinal products on people.
+ARSAC advises the licensing authorities on applications from practitioners, employers and researchers who want to use radioactive substances on people.

 The majority of ARSAC’s members are medical doctors who are appointed to the committee as independent experts in their field (for example nuclear medicine).
 The committee comments on applications in confidence to the ARSAC Support Unit, Public Health England.
 No individual committee member approves any single application.

-Use our application forms to apply for or renew an ARSAC certificate.
+Use our application form to apply for, renew or amend an employer or practitioner licence.

 ARSAC reports and newsletters